fahdi/rust-auth-service/README.md

 cargo run
 ```

-The server will start on `localhost:8080` by default.
+The server will start on `localhost:8090` by default (configurable).

 ## 📖 API Documentation